Smart Lock Audio Recognition

 Data Collection

-• You will need to install the Data Capture Lab in order to connect to the audio sensor and to collect data
+• You will need to install the Data Studio in order to connect to the audio sensor and to collect data

 • If you have already collected your sensor data, you can import them into the SensiML server following these steps.